13. Attributes

 13.2.6.9:1 Attribute no_main shall apply to the crate root module.

-13.2.6.9:2 Attribute no_main indicates that the symbols of the main function will not be present in a binary.
+13.2.6.9:2 Attribute no_main indicates that the symbols of the program entry point will not be present in a binary.

 Examples